decentraland/content-service/README.md

 The content service is used to store and distribute content in decentraland that's manipulated by land owners

+Our vision of a decentralized platform can't rely on a single centralized server storing an only copy of the virtual world's content.
+The Content Service allows anyone to host their own instance of the server that stores the world data.
+Today, the Decentraland client fetches content from a single instance of the content server that's maintained by us.
+In the future, we want the client to fetch data from multiple replicas of the content, this will guarantee its availability and fast download speeds, independently of the location.

+The content hosted in each server includes all the files that make up Decentraland scenes, including .ts scripts, 3D models, texture images, audio files and videos.
+Currently, each server stores the entirety of the data of all of Genesis city.
+In future releases of the content service, you'll be able to host a server that only holds the data for specific parcels, to ensure that your scene is always available without depending on any third party.

+Each file stored in the content server is cryptographically signed by the parcel owner's key, and the contents of the file are processed to generate a unique hash code, using the same algorithm that IPFS uses to generate its CIDs.

+The content server has endpoints that you can send requests to, to fetch data and to validate the authenticity of the signatures on each file.

 ## Technical overview

 *Note: As the original idea was distributing the content through ipfs, all content is still identified by the corresponding hash or CID (though support for ipfs is on hold).*

 Content is organized by scene and queried by parcel.
-When querying content, the client must ask for all the scenes that intersect a region of parcels, and then all full scenes need to be downloaded.
+When querying content, the client must ask for all the scenes that at least partially overlap with a given set of parcels, and then all full scenes need to be downloaded.

-For uploading, content must be signed and all CIDs calculated
+For uploading, content must be signed by the owner or update operator of the scene, and CIDs must be calculated for every file in the scene.

-The upload process may corrupt scenes, so the client is responsible for checking if a given scene is still valid by checking that all parels of the scene still belong to the scene.
-This make working with this API a little bit tricky.
+The upload process may corrupt scenes, so the client is responsible for checking if a given scene is still valid by checking that all parcels that are used by the scene still belong to the scene.
+This consideration makes working with this API a little bit tricky.

 ## Requirements